Personal guarantee insurance protects a percentage of business owners' personal assets if they default on a loan with a personal guarantee.

 Personal guarantee insurance does not seem to be currently available in the U.S.

 What Is Personal Guarantee Insurance?

-By doing so, the signer (known also as a guarantor) is responsible for satisfying the terms of the loan in the event of the business’ liquidation.
-This puts the guarantor’s personal assets (such as home, car, college accounts, retirement accounts, etc.) at risk.
-PGI is designed to protect the guarantor’s personal assets in such a situation.
+Personal guarantees have long been a fact of life for business owners seeking a commercial loan, but this doesn’t lessen the risk associated with signing them.
+By doing so, the business owner (also known as a guarantor) is responsible for satisfying the loan terms in the event of the business’ liquidation.
+This puts the guarantor’s assets (such as a home, car, college accounts, retirement accounts, etc.) at risk.
+PGI is designed to protect the guarantor’s assets in such a situation.